Eliminate Drag (3 of 3): Tackle the Meeting Madness

 We all know that smaller meetings are better meetings, but it can be tough to implement.
 Often meeting size expands because we want to include as many viewpoints as possible, and we don't want anyone to feel left out.
 We end up adding people to meetings just in case they may want to add something, or so they feel included.
 And the meeting size only balloons.

-While this is well-intentioned, it doesn’t serve the organization or the meeting participants as big meetings are ineffective for getting work done.
-But we need to be inclusive and get feedback, and I’ll teach you how to do that without feeling like you have to invite everyone to every meeting.
+While this is well-intentioned, it doesn't serve the organization or the meeting participants — big meetings are ineffective for getting work done.
+But we need to be inclusive and get feedback, and it's possible to do that without feeling like you have to invite everyone to every meeting.

 Habit #5: KonMari Your Calendar

-With habit #5, we will learn to apply Marie Kondo’s method (the author of The Life-Changing Magic of Tidying Up) to our calendars.
-Like an unruly closest, our calendars can become stuffed with meetings that no longer serve us.
-I’ll show you two techniques that will help you become your fiercest time guardian to create more capacity and reclaim your time.
+With habit #5, we apply Marie Kondo's method (the author of The Life-Changing Magic of Tidying Up) to our calendars.
+Like an unruly closet, our calendars can become stuffed with meetings that no longer serve us.
+Two techniques will help you become your fiercest time guardian to create more capacity and reclaim your time.

 Note: This habit is based on this earlier blog post.